Chalukya dynasty: Religion

 Hampa Nagarajaiah further states that the Chalukyas had martial connections with several Jain dynasties, including the Gangas, Alupas, and Kalachuris.

 However, the Chalukyas also known for supporting Hinduism as well and built several temples dedicated to Shaiva and Vaishnava deities.
-Famous temples were built in places such as Pattadakal, Aihole and Mahakuta The Badami kings were also supported Vedic priests to do their rituals and builted Hindu temples in Aihole.
+Famous temples were built in places such as Pattadakal, Aihole and Mahakuta The Badami kings also supported Vedic priests to do their rituals and built Hindu temples in Aihole.
 Sculptures of deities testify to the popularity of Hindu Gods such as Vishnu, Shiva, Kartikeya, Ganapathi, Shakti, Surya and Sapta Matrikas ("seven mothers").
 The Badami kings also performed the Ashwamedha.
 The worship of Lajja Gauri, a fertility goddess is known.
-The kings of the dynasty were however secular and actively encouraged all prominent religions. they builted the caves Caves temples to all faiths.
+The kings of the dynasty were however secular and actively encouraged all prominent religions.
+They built the caves temples for all faiths.

 The dynasty, therefore, extended patronage to all the major religions of India Jainism, Hinduism, and Buddhism.
-Ravikirti, the Jain monk and poet and spirtual advisor of Pulakeshin II.
+Ravikirti, the Jain monk and poet and spiritual advisor of Pulakeshin II.
 Queen Vinayavati consecrated a temple for the Trimurti ("Hindu trinity") at Badami.
 Sculptures of the Trimurti, Harihara (half Vishnu, half Shiva) and Ardhanarishwara (half Shiva, half woman) provide ample evidence of their tolerance.
 Buddhism was on a decline, having made its ingress into Southeast Asia.
 This is confirmed by the writings of Hiuen-Tsiang.
 Badami, Aihole, Kurtukoti and Puligere (modern Lakshmeshwar in the Gadag district) were primary places of learning.